-Our diverse community includes students from numerous different countries around the globe
+Our diverse community includes students from numerous different countries and territories around the globe

 Our libraries are open 24 hours a day, seven days a week, every day of the year

 Percentage of all our graduates who are in work or further study six months after graduating

 The number of different research strands submitted to the Research Excellence Framework (REF) 2014